 The air-handling units supply this air to the area beneath the spectators seats.
 This cools the seating area and flows down to create cooling for the players.
 The surfaces of the Showcase are designed to remain cool throughout the match to help to stabilise the heat gains from lights and people.
 The maximum temperatures are below the guidelines by FIFA to avoid players suffering significant heat stress and also beat the ASHRAE comfort standards for spectators.

 During the FIFA visit, with an outside temperature having reached 44 degrees only two hours earlier, the temperature on the pitch was recorded as 23 degrees.
-The stadium was instrumental in securing Qatar’s successful bid.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The stadium was instrumental in securing Qatar’s successful bid.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.